 Moloch gibbons spend most of their time in trees, swinging from branch to branch.
 They can leap as far as 30 metres in one jump.
+These gibbons can grow up to 90 centimetres long and weigh between six and seven kilograms.

 A gibbon family has a territory of between 30 and 50 acres of rainforest.
 Each morning, gibbons mark their area by singing loudly.
 This acts as a warning to other gibbons to stay away.